1. What is the relationship between United Way Worldwide & United Way of Southeast Alaska?

 14. Does United Way of Southeast Alaska fund agencies with religious affiliations?

-Some of our agencies have religious origins, such as the Catholic Social Services, the Glory Hole, Love INC, and St. Vincent de Paul.
+Some of our agencies have religious origins, such as the Catholic Social Services, the Glory Hall, Love INC, and St. Vincent de Paul.
 United Way agencies serve anyone in our community – regardless of religious affiliation.

 15. I never use agency services, why should I give to United Way of Southeast?

 Statistics show that one of three people will use United Way services in their lifetime.
 Your support ensures that you, your loved ones, and your neighbors will have help when it is needed.
 Your gift enhances the quality of life in the community where we live, work, raise our families, and retire.